defikitchen/hulk-core/README.md

-Hulk.Finance token, its value and potential
+Hulk.Finance token, its value and potential.

+We will run a presale of HULK tokens in a few days.
+As we wrote before, we plan to sell 10,000 HULKs at a presale price of 0.1 ETH (or 1 ETH=10 HULKs)

 ## Install Creationix-NVM.
 GOOGLE IT AND DO IT!